Coflnet/HypixelSkyblock/README.md

 This is the back-end for https://sky.coflnet.com
 You can get the same data and play around with it by using this project.

+Some endpoins are exposed via REST, see the swagger doc: https://sky.coflnet.com/api

 # Requests
 ### General